foundersandcoders/coursebook/src/course/handbook/code-review.md

 Make sure your own project is ready to be reviewed:

 - [ ] Push the latest changes to GitHub
-- [ ] Make sure the code you want reviewed is merged into the Master branch
+- [ ] Make sure the code you want reviewed is merged into the Main branch
 - [ ] If possible deploy the latest version so it can be viewed online
 - [ ] Make sure there's a `README.md` that describes the project
 - [ ] The readme should contain instructions on running the project locally